franconte98/Kvoke/README.md

 # Kinit - Kubernetes OnPremise the "easy" way
 An IaC solution to create minimal Kubernetes OnPremise cluster.
-The installation is easy, all it takes is to configure some VMs, fill out a form and you get a production ready cluster with High Availability!
+The installation is easy, all it takes is to spin up some VMs, fill out a form and you get a production ready cluster with High Availability!
 You don't believe it?
 Check it out yourself!

 ## Overview